hashgraph/hedera-services/platform-sdk/docs/proposals/state-lifecycle/proposal.md

 - Implement this set of APIs and migrate the existing code to use it.

 ## Design & Architecture

+### Summary

+The following design details describe a solution for managing the lifecycle of the state object.
+It covers the following aspects:
+- state initialization (loading a snapshot or creating a new state)
+- maintaining references to the mutable state and the latest immutable state
+- restricting mutability to a single state object
+- loading snapshots from the disk

 ### Reservation Count Mechanism